What is a clip on fitness tracker?

 The answer to your needs is a clip on fitness tracker.
 As its name suggests there is a clip, belt clip or clip on holder which allows you to attach the tracking device to your belt, pocket or other item of clothing like a sports bra.
 This then gives you the advantage of being discrete whilst at the same time allowing you to track your fitness journey.

-How do I choose a clip on fitness tracker?
+How do I choose the best clip on fitness tracker?

 Fitbit Clip on Fitness Trackers